otam-mato/nodejs_mysql_web_app_docker/README.md

    </p>

-   > **Note:** Best practice to store sensitive data like passwords is in environment variables or a secrets management tool.
+   > **Note:** The standard security practice to handle sensitive data like passwords is in environment variables or a secrets management tool.
    >
    > This configuration is used to launch the app for testing.
-However, you can provide different environment variables along with the command 'npm start'
+However, the app's logic suggests you can provide different environment variables along with the command 'npm start' when the app started.

 ## 2. Node.js App Containerized Server